 An examination of the core concepts of tourism studies which incorporates the fields of leisure and recreation, hospitality, and events in a broad social, economic, and environmental frame.

 This paper is a core paper of the MTour degree and is aimed at developing students' thinking, questioning and understanding about tourism at the master's level.
-Through fieldtrips, classes and student- centred discussion sessions, students develop a holistic understanding of tourism, recognising it as both an industry and a field of study that has significant connectedness and implications in the socio-cultural, environmental, political and economic realms.
-In addition, students will develop an understanding of their own positioning in relation to the study of tourism and research methodologies.
+Through fieldtrips, classes and student-centred discussion sessions, students develop a holistic understanding of tourism, recognising it as both an industry and a field of study that has significant connectedness and implications in the socio-cultural, environmental, political and economic realms.
+In addition, students will develop an understanding of their own positioning in relation to tourism ethics, issues of sustainability and use of research methodologies.

 |Paper title||Advanced Tourism Concepts|

 |Domestic Tuition Fees (NZD)||$1,132.73|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - View more information on the Department of Tourism's website

 - Textbooks are not required for this paper.

 - Course outline